 Not necessarily dressing straight to infiltrate but talent rises.
 Vanilla answers and conclusions help you blend in with the pack.
 You become a commodity.
 Commodities are not valuable.
 They are exchanged based on cost.
 If you are cheaper, you get the work.

 Talent is not based on cost.
 You provide a service to an organization or project that no one else can.
 Cost is no longer an issue.
 Your anti-vanilla stance proves valuable.
-You challenge the status quo.
+When it comes to avoiding the pressures to conform or pushing boundaries you challenge the status quo.
 You look for better best practices.
 You do not settle for average.
 These qualities have value.

 Christopher Cook, PMP, MSPM, has an extensive career in the construction industry.
 Throughout his career, he has been awarded over 40 construction projects that have yielded a 10% profit for each organization.
 He has a Bachelor’s of Science in Industrial Technology Management with an emphasis on Building Construction Management and Master’s of Science in Project Management.
 To find out more about him visit EntrePMeur.
 Christopher writes about strategy and cost management.